-We provide the Stat Crew Application and the Web Services "AS IS", "WITH ALL FAULTS" and "AS AVAILABLE."
-We and our suppliers and/or licensors make no express warranties or guarantees about the Stat Crew Application and the Web Services.
-PROVIDER DOES NOT WARRANT OR REPRESENT THAT YOUR ACTIVITIES OR USE OF THE STAT CREW APPLICATION AND/OR THE WEB SERVICES IS/ARE LAWFUL IN ANY PARTICULAR JURISDICTION AND, IN ANY EVENT, SPECIFICALLY DISCLAIMS SUCH WARRANTIES.
-YOU EXPRESSLY ACKNOWLEDGE AND AGREE THAT YOUR USE OF THE STAT CREW APPLICATION AND/OR THE WEB SERVICES IS/ARE AT YOUR SOLE RISK, AND YOU REPRESENT AND WARRANT THAT YOUR ACTIVITIES ARE LAWFUL IN EVERY JURISDICTION WHERE YOU ACCESS OR USE THE STAT CREW APPLICATION AND/OR THE WEB SERVICES.
-TO THE EXTENT PERMITTED BY LAW, WE AND OUR SUPPLIERS AND/OR LICENSORS DISCLAIM ANY EXPRESSED OR IMPLIED WARRANTIES THAT THE STAT CREW APPLICATION AND/OR THE WEB SERVICES AND ALL SOFTWARE, CONTENT AND SERVICES DISTRIBUTED THROUGH US ARE MERCHANTABLE, OF SATISFACTORY QUALITY, ACCURATE, TIMELY, FIT FOR A PARTICULAR PURPOSE OR NEED, OR NON-INFRINGING.
-WE DO NOT GUARANTEE THAT THE STAT CREW APPLICATION AND/OR THE WEB SERVICES WILL MEET YOUR REQUIREMENTS, IS/ARE ERROR-FREE, RELIABLE, WITHOUT INTERRUPTION OR AVAILABLE AT ALL TIMES.
-WE DO NOT GUARANTEE THAT THE RESULTS THAT MAY BE OBTAINED FROM THE USE OF STAT CREW APPLICATION AND/OR THE WEB SERVICES, INCLUDING ANY SUPPORT SERVICES, WILL BE EFFECTIVE, RELIABLE, OR ACCURATE.
-WE DO NOT GUARANTEE THAT YOU WILL BE ABLE TO ACCESS OR USE STAT CREW APPLICATION AND/OR THE WEB SERVICES AT TIMES OR LOCATIONS OF YOUR CHOOSING.
+We provide the Stat Crew Application "AS IS", "WITH ALL FAULTS" and "AS AVAILABLE."
+We and our suppliers and/or licensors make no express warranties or guarantees about the Stat Crew Application.
+PROVIDER DOES NOT WARRANT OR REPRESENT THAT YOUR ACTIVITIES OR USE OF THE STAT CREW APPLICATION ARE/IS LAWFUL IN ANY PARTICULAR JURISDICTION AND, IN ANY EVENT, SPECIFICALLY DISCLAIMS SUCH WARRANTIES.
+YOU EXPRESSLY ACKNOWLEDGE AND AGREE THAT YOUR USE OF THE STAT CREW APPLICATION IS AT YOUR SOLE RISK, AND YOU REPRESENT AND WARRANT THAT YOUR ACTIVITIES ARE LAWFUL IN EVERY JURISDICTION WHERE YOU ACCESS OR USE THE STAT CREW APPLICATION.
+TO THE EXTENT PERMITTED BY LAW, WE AND OUR SUPPLIERS AND/OR LICENSORS DISCLAIM ANY EXPRESSED OR IMPLIED WARRANTIES THAT THE STAT CREW APPLICATION AND ALL SOFTWARE, CONTENT AND SERVICES DISTRIBUTED THROUGH US ARE MERCHANTABLE, OF SATISFACTORY QUALITY, ACCURATE, TIMELY, FIT FOR A PARTICULAR PURPOSE OR NEED, OR NON-INFRINGING.
+WE DO NOT GUARANTEE THAT THE STAT CREW APPLICATION WILL MEET YOUR REQUIREMENTS, IS ERROR-FREE, RELIABLE, WITHOUT INTERRUPTION OR AVAILABLE AT ALL TIMES.
+WE DO NOT GUARANTEE THAT THE RESULTS THAT MAY BE OBTAINED FROM THE USE OF STAT CREW APPLICATION; INCLUDING ANY SUPPORT SERVICES, WILL BE EFFECTIVE.
+RELIABLE.
+OR ACCURATE.
+WE DO NOT GUARANTEE THAT YOU WILL BE ABLE TO ACCESS OR USE THE STAT CREW APPLICATION AT TIMES OR LOCATIONS OF YOUR CHOOSING.
 NO ORAL OR WRITTEN INFORMATION OR ADVICE GIVEN BY A PROVIDER REPRESENTATIVE SHALL CREATE A WARRANTY.
 YOU ASSUME FULL RESPONSIBILITY AND PROVIDER RETAINS NO LIABILITY FOR THE LOSS OF DATA FOR ANY REASON.
 YOU ASSUME FULL RESPONSIBILITY AND PROVIDER RETAINS NO LIABILITY FOR THE COMPROMISE OF DATA DUE TO THIRD-PARTY HACKING OF ANY SYSTEM.
 YOU ASSUME FULL RESPONSIBILITY AND PROVIDER RETAINS NO LIABILITY FOR THE COMPROMISE OF DATA DUE TO DATA LOSS ASSOCIATED WITH EQUIPMENT FAILURE.